FiftyOne Teams Installation¶

 You can do this in any of the following ways:

-1. Configure/provide AWS credentials in accordance with the boto3 python library.
+1. Configure/provide AWS credentials in any format supported by the boto3 library.
+For example, here are two of the supported methods:

 Note